 Tailor your grocery list to local tastes and ingredients.

 There are also a handful of items that are cheaper in Hawaii than in many parts of the U.S., such as locally grown avocados and tropical fruits like apple bananas, papaya, and dragonfruit.
-The quality of Hawaiian-grown produce is also a revelation—as a Midwesterner whose avocados travel thousands of miles, I never realized how good they could taste.
+The quality of Hawaii-grown produce is also a revelation—as a Midwesterner whose avocados travel thousands of miles, I never realized how good they could taste.
 Apple bananas are so much more flavorful than the Cavendish variety you'll find in most U.S. supermarkets.
-I typically don't even like bananas, and I was literally eating a bunch a day (Granted, apple bananas are a diminutive variety that are about 4-5 inches long, so two or three equals one "regular" banana).
+I typically don't even like bananas, and I was literally eating a bunch a day.
+(Granted, apple bananas are a diminutive variety that are about 4-5 inches long, so two or three equals one "regular" banana).

 Swing by the fresh seafood counter.

-We found Hawaiian grocery stores, even smaller ones, to have impressively well-stocked seafood counters.
+We found Hawaiian grocery stores, even smaller ones, to have well-stocked seafood counters.
 While you can pick up fish fillets and shrimp to cook back at your vacation rental, my favorite thing about the fresh seafood section is the prepared items, like poke and sushi.

 Poke (pronounced poh-kay) is a traditional Hawaiian dish made with diced raw fish, soy sauce, sesame oil, and sea salt.
 If you enjoy sushi, you'll love poke.
 There are many variations, utilizing various types of fish and sometimes additional ingredients like wasabi, mayonnaise, and avocado.
 I'm partial to poke made with ahi tuna and shoyu (a mellower Japanese soy sauce), but honestly I've never eaten poke I didn't like.